 She began working in conservation at the Ozaukee Washington Land Trust as a land-stewardship intern, quickly rising to a lead crew member position and becoming certified in natural area and aquatic pesticide application.
 She began at WCLC as an intern, working her way into a land-stewardship leader position, and was hired as conservation manager a year later.
 From there, she secured her role as WCLC’s stewardship manager.

 Meghan graduated from the University of Wisconsin–Milwaukee with a BS in conservation and environmental science in December 2016.
 She has expertise in southeastern Wisconsin’s natural communities and experience conducting and leading wetland and terrestrial habitat restoration, prescribed burns, volunteer workdays, wildlife monitoring, land-management planning for significant properties, and public education and outreach programming.
 She has also been on the Board of Directors as the Secretary of the Southeast Wisconsin Invasive Species Consortium for the last three years.

 Justine has over ten years of experience working in nonprofit management and conservation and has been leading all outreach and education teams and programs including our Community Conservation Partnership program at WCLC for the past year.
 She develops the strategic direction for WCLC’s outreach efforts and works to expand our experiential learning opportunities and volunteer programming.

 Justine began her career working as a zookeeper in wildlife husbandry and conservation education, and for the past six years, she led the volunteer program for San Diego Humane Society’s Project Wildlife.
 In this position, she designed a successful volunteer training program for more than 20 different volunteer roles and an engaging extended learning series with 16 classes per year led by conservation industry professionals.

-In 2016, she traveled to Namibia, Africa to work with the Cheetah Conservation Fund to better engage local landowners to conserve the cheetah while still maintaining their property and farmland.
+In 2016, she traveled to Namibia, Africa to work with the Cheetah Conservation Fund to engage local landowners in conserving the cheetah while still maintaining their property and farmland.
 She helped landowners see the importance of the cheetah in their landscape and worked with them to implement long-term conservation tools and develop ongoing relationships.